KJM3900 – Radioactivity

 - understand on a fundamental level how radioactivity is used in medicine for diagnosis and therapy (nuclear medicine)

 - know about typical examples of how radioactivity is used in research and industry.

 The objective is to give the students a basis for using radioactivity and related radiation in different types of activity in a versatile and competent way.
-The course is recommended for everyone who is going to use radioactivity in their MSc or PhD, regardless of topic.
+The course is recommended for everyone who is going to use radioactivity in their MSc, regardless of topic.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.